EpistasisLab/tpot/ISSUE_TEMPLATE.md

 ## Current result

-[describe what you you currently experience from this process, and thereby explain the bug]
+[describe what you currently experience from this process, and thereby explain the bug]

 ## Possible fix

-[not obligatory, but suggest fixes or reasons for the bug]
+[not necessary, but suggest fixes or reasons for the bug]

 ## `name of issue` screenshot